 Talk to an Attorney About Your Business Interruption Claim

-If your business closed after Hurricane Laura, contact The MIC Firm to review your business interruption claims after a storm.
+If your business closed after Hurricane Laura, contact My Insurance Case to review your business interruption claims after a storm.
 Our firm provides free information and resources so you can better understand the process of business interruption insurance.
 Our attorneys assist businesses in all stages of business interruption claims, from making the claim to litigating disputes with the insurer.
 If your business interruption claim has been delayed, denied, or underpaid, contact us today for a free claim review!